From Styles to Modes: The Missing Skill in Modern Leadership

 “My job isn’t to have a consistent tone.
 It’s to have a consistent purpose.”

 The VARK model describes learning styles: Visual, Auditory, Reading/Writing, and Kinaesthetic.
-But research increasingly shows that designing for different styles is not increasing the effectiveness.
+But research increasingly shows that designing for different styles is not increasing effectiveness.

 “Now, gently mix a warm hue of ochre,”